vele616/monorepo/packages/jobboard/website/content/jobs/sales-operations-manager-current-job-openings-at-netlify-tONdb.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "If you have 2-5 years experience in Sales Operations, Program Management,, Current Job Openings at Netlify is looking for someone with your knowledge."
+summary: "If you have 2-5 years experience in Sales Operations, Program Management or Strategy consulting, Netlify is looking for someone with your knowledge."
 summaryBackup: "Love #sales, #operations, #management?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## Company Overview